tarodo/bank-vault/README.md

 ```
 ## Env Settings
 Create `.env` from `.env.Example`
-1. DB_URL - str, variable to configure your Django application by `DJ-Database-URL`
+1. DATABASE_URL - str, variable to configure your Django application by `DJ-Database-URL`

     use template: `postgres://USER:PASSWORD@HOST:PORT/NAME` for default postgres